John Newton

 John Newton (/ˈnjuːtən/; – 21 December 1807) was an English evangelical Anglican cleric and slavery abolitionist.
 He had previously been a captain of slave ships and an investor in the slave trade.
-He served as a sailor in the Royal Navy (after forced recruitment) and was himself enslaved for a time in West Africa.
-He is noted for being author of the hymns "Amazing Grace" and "Glorious Things of Thee Are Spoken".
+Newton served as a sailor in the Royal Navy (after forced recruitment) and was a servant for a time in West Africa.
+Newton is noted for being author of the hymns "Amazing Grace" and "Glorious Things of Thee Are Spoken".

 Newton went to sea at a young age and worked on slave ships in the Atlantic slave trade for several years.
-In 1745, he himself became a slave of Princess Peye, a woman of the Sherbro people in what is now Sierra Leone.
-He was rescued, returned to sea and the trade, and captained several slave ships.
 After retiring from active sea-faring, he continued to invest in the slave trade.
 Some years after experiencing a conversion to Christianity during his rescue, Newton renounced his trade and became a prominent supporter of abolitionism.
-Now an evangelical, he was ordained as a Church of England cleric and served as parish priest at Olney, Buckinghamshire, for two decades and wrote hymns.
+Now an evangelical, Newton was ordained as a Church of England cleric and served as parish priest at Olney, Buckinghamshire, for two decades and wrote hymns.

-Newton lived to see the British Empire's abolition of the African slave trade in 1807, just months before his death.
+Newton lived to see the British Empire's abolition of the African slave trade in 1807, just a few months before his death.